-Steps to Follow to Perform Urine Pregnancy Test with Accuracy
+Steps to Follow to Perform Urine Pregnancy Test With Accuracy

 Most home urine pregnancy test kits come with a set of detailed instructions.
 Please follow the instructions carefully to achieve accurate results.
 Some of the steps may include:

-- Calculate the missed period date: Take note of the first day of the last period you had.
+Take note of the first day of the last period you had.
 From there, count forward to 28 or 35 days (based on your usual cycle duration).
 The resulting date is the probable date your period should have started.
 This is your missed period date.

-- Know when to perform the test: Calculate 2 weeks forward from your missed period date.
+Calculate 2 weeks forward from your missed period date.
 This should be the day when you take the test.
 Remember that testing prematurely may produce a false negative test.

-- Select the right test: Go for a home pregnancy test which is most reputable.
+Go for a home pregnancy test which is most reputable.
 Also, check the expiry date of the home pregnancy urine test kit while buying one.
 The more recent the date of manufacturing, the more accurate the results will be.
 Examine the condition of the pregnancy kit for any damage.

-- Carefully open the test: Take extra care not to touch the sensitive activation tab while opening the test kit.
+Take extra care not to touch the sensitive activation tab while opening the test kit.
 Wearing a pair of gloves may be a good idea.

-- Test using the morning urine: Using the morning urine for the test is more likely to yield correct results.
+Using the morning urine for the test is more likely to yield correct results.
 The first urine of the day which is the morning urine is more concentrated and likely to have higher levels of hormone hCG.

-- Different time requirements: Different brands of pregnancy test kits may have varying specifications for the waiting period of the result or the symbols used to define the results.
+Different brands of pregnancy test kits may have varying specifications for the waiting period of the result or the symbols used to define the results.
 Familiarize yourself with the instructions carefully to understand the results better.
 Reading a test after the lapse of the maximum time mentioned may not give an accurate picture as it can generate a false positive evaporation streak.

-- Validate with a blood test: You may like to verify the positive result of a home pregnancy test by running a blood test at a clinic.
+You may like to verify the positive result of a home pregnancy test by running a blood test at a clinic.
 An additional benefit of a blood test is that it may also let you know the gestational age of the foetus, in case the test was positive.
 In case the pregnancy test result is negative but your periods don’t start within a week, taking a blood test can help eliminate the possibility of a pregnancy.